stevenrobertson/sd-docs/report/color_and_log_scale.md

 1. Bring out all of the details of an image - or more specifically, maximizing image contrast.
 This approach focuses on producing realism and aims to render an image as accurately as possible.
 2. Create an aesthetically pleasing image, often ignoring the realistic model that the first approach attempts to model but trying to create another desired effect.
 This effect is up to the person designing the tone operator which is applied to the image.

 The method for applying this tone mapping is done via a tone mapping operator.
 The HDR image is processed by the tone mapping operator which provides one of the two above mentioned effects.
-There are two major classifications of tone mapping operators[6]:
+There are two major classifications of tone mapping operators[@Ledda2005]:

 1. **Global Tone Operators:** In a global tone operator the mapping of one color set to another is uniformly applied to the image.
-This mapping is in the form of a non-linear function that is determined to be the desired mapping [6].
+This mapping is in the form of a non-linear function that is determined to be the desired mapping[@Ledda2005].
 Gamma correction is an example of a simple global tone operator.

 2. **Local Tone Operators:** In a local tone operator the mapping of one color set to another varies according to the local features of the image.
 The tone operator takes into the regions of changing pixels in the image.